nativefier/nativefier/README.md

     - [ ] Move all src to src (/{cli, app})
     - [ ] Produce cleaner output dir structure (output to /lib, not /lib/src)
     - [ ] Measure build time improvement
+- [ ] Setup automatic build of pre-release to npm @beta channel on merge